mohafarman/python_backup_script/README.md

 <hr />

 ### Description
-A small script that backups important directories to an external storage whenever run.
-Intended to be combined with cron or similar.
+A small script that backs up important directories and (if accessible) moves the back up to an external storage.
+Intended to be combined with cron.

 ### Goals
 - [x] tar directories into backup folder
 - [] remove previous backup
-- [] check if external storage is available
+- [x] check if external storage is available
-- [] copy tar back up to external storage
+- [x] move tar back up to external storage
 - [] remove previous backup from external storage
 - []

-### Errors to hanadle
+### Errors to handle